 Recruitment and Development: Work with LiNC-IT through quality providers (Autism Society of NC and/or UNC TEACCH Autism Program) to develop a better understanding of recruiting neurodivergent candidates and identifying jobs for them, as well as supporting them in the interview process and onboarding.

 Employer Training and Support: Training on how to support neurodivergent employees with strategies and tools involving universal design principles.
 Many different training options are available, and we work with companies to see what option best meets their needs.

-Internship: Help in developing paid internship opportunities and educating business partners on hiring practices, benefits, and support of individuals with ASD.
-The length of the internship is up to the employer, ranging from 8 to 24 weeks.
+Internship / On-the-Job Training: Help in developing paid work experience opportunities and educating business partners on hiring practices, benefits, and support of individuals with ASD.
+The length of the placement is up to the employer, ranging from 8 to 24 weeks.
 Salaries are paid for by the employers and the intern’s job coaches are paid for by state agencies such as vocational rehabilitation programs.

 Employment: Employers realize the potential benefits of a neurodiverse workforce.
-Internships have the potential to lead to a job offer and interns are given the opportunity to interview for jobs.
-Employers are not committed to hiring although currently, over 92% of the internships have led to a job offer.
+Work placements have the potential to lead to a job offer and participants are given the opportunity to interview for a job.
+Employers are not committed to hiring although currently, over 90% of placements have led to a job offer.

 Alamance Community College